fun-land/fun-land/packages/use-fun-state/README.md

 - When your data or component heirachy is mostly flat.
 - When your app is not as complex as [TodoMVC](https://todomvc.com/).
 - You're avoiding `FunctionComponent`s
+- You're using a react version older than 16.8

 # Tips